bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

 /// It will unlock without waiting until the fetching variation process finishes int timeout = 5000;

-await BKTClient.initialize(config: config, user: user, timeoutMillis: timeout);
+final result = await BKTClient.initialize(config: config, user: user, timeoutMillis: timeout);

 if (result.isSuccess) {
   final client = BKTClient.instance;
   if (showNewFeature) {
-      /// The Application code to show the new feature } else {
+    /// The Application code to show the new feature
+  } else {
     /// The code to run if the feature is off
   }
 } else {
   /// Handle the error when there is no cache or the cache is not updated }
 ```